-After years in your home, you may become immune to your house’s sounds-the chug of the laundry machine or the drone of the shower.
+After years in your home, you may become immune to your house’s sounds: the chug of the laundry machine or the drone of the shower, for example.
 So when you hear the hum of your HVAC’s blower or the occasional bang of the furnace, it doesn’t trouble you.

 If you hear sounds that seem louder or more frequent than typical, read through the following information to help you identify the problem’s source.
 You’ll then feel prepared to speak with an HVAC specialist and resolve the issue sooner.
 However, you first want to acquaint yourself with the basic HVAC components to help you diagnose these noises.

 A basic overview of an HVAC system is quite simple.
 Cool air comes back into the system through a return register and return duct.
 There, filters remove dust and debris to keep the air clean.
 The air then moves to the furnace, and the heat exchanger warms the air.
 Once the air reaches the desired temperature, the blower sends this air down the supply duct and through supply registers back into your home.